+4.1 Prefix:

-- 4.1 Prefix - (a) Only full financial members may register a prefix. - (b) Each breeder must register a separate stud or kennel prefix for use exclusively in connection with the names of dogs bred by them. - (c) The prefix will be limited to one or two words of not more than a total of 15 letters. - (d) Where a family connection is clearly established, a common stud or kennel prefix may be used. - 4.2 Each dog submitted for individual registration must be named, and such name must not exceed two words in addition to the breeder's registered stud or kennel prefix, which must be used. - 4.3 The owner of a dog included in a notified litter may subsequently name and register the dog, provided that the breeder's stud prefix is used. - 4.4 Names once used for registered dogs can not be used again, and can not be changed.
+(a) Only full financial members may register a prefix.

+(b) Each breeder must register a separate stud or kennel prefix for use exclusively in connection with the names of dogs bred by them.

+(c) The prefix will be limited to one or two words of not more than a total of 15 letters.

+(c) Any prefix deemed by Council to be offensive will not be accepted.

+(d) Where a family connection is clearly established, a common stud or kennel prefix may be used.

+4.2 Each dog submitted for individual registration must be named, and such name must not exceed two words in addition to the breeder's registered stud or kennel prefix, which must be used.

+Any name deemed by Council to be offensive will not be accepted.

+4.3 The owner of a dog included in a notified litter may subsequently name and register the dog, provided that the breeder's stud prefix is used.

+4.4 Names once used for registered dogs can not be used again, and can not be changed.